 NR 3.1.
-Work toward the eradication of invasive species in area lakes, streams, wetlands, and forests.
+Work toward the eradication of invasive species in area lakes, ponds, streams, wetlands, grasslands, and forests.

-- Increase public awareness of its role/responsibility in introducing and introducing/containing invasive species.
-Use media and educational materials to inform the public of issues and preventative measures. - NR 3.2.
-Protect all designated class I and class II trout streams from degradation.
+- (1) Increase public awareness of its role/responsibility in introducing and containing invasive species. - Use media and educational materials to inform the public of issues and preventative measures.